viking-frank/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 multiple instances of the data set in one run.

 The last operation is very easy for a user but a masterpiece of the developers of tensorflow.
-Look how I can command the network that it should learn with respect to the lossfunction and the architecture:
+Look how I can command to the network that it should learn with respect to the lossfunction and the architecture:

 ```python